pavansai1122/imageautocrop/README.md

 # imageautocrop

-Image auto cropping havinfg black background based on opencvjs
+Image Auto cropping having black background & white subject based on opencvjs.
+Note it is in still development